 Experiencing a loved one’s death can conjure up some of our darkest emotions: sadness, fear, anger, and anxiety.
 These emotions can add on to the stress you are already facing, triggering the brain to release more cortisol, also known as the stress hormone.
 Too much stress can affect your mood, sleep and health.

 And if you’re in charge of making the funeral arrangements, this difficult time can become overwhelming, especially when you may already be under immense pressure to make decisions quickly.
-While there are funeral service providers that can help with this daunting task, knowing how you can manage your stress can help you face this mighty challenge.
+While there are funeral services providers that can help with this daunting task, knowing how you can manage your stress can help you face this mighty challenge.

 1. Give yourself a moment